PDAL/PDAL/doc/stages/filters.covariancefeatures.rst

   Minimum number of neighbors in radius (radius search only).
 [Default: 3]

 radius
-  If radius specified greater than zero, neighbors will be obtained by radius search rather than k nearest neighbors, subject to meeting the minimum number of neighbors (``min_k``).
-[Default: 0.0]
+  If radius is specified, neighbors will be obtained by radius search rather than k nearest neighbors, subject to meeting the minimum number of neighbors (``min_k``).

 features
   A comma-separated list of individual features to be computed.
+[Default: "all"]

 mode
-  By default, filter will compute features using raw eigenvalues. ``mode`` can be set to "SQRT" to take the square root of each eigenvalue, thus computing features on the standard deviation along each eigenvector. ``mode`` also accepts "NORM" which normalizes eigenvalue such that they sum to one.
+  By default, features are computed using the standard deviation along each eigenvector, i.e., using the square root of the computed eigenvalues (``mode="SQRT"``). ``mode`` also accepts "Normalized" which normalizes eigenvalue such that they sum to one, or "Raw" such that the eigenvalues are used directly.
+[Default: "SQRT"]

 optimized
   ``optimized`` can be set to ``true`` to enable computation of features using precomputed optimal neighborhoods (see :ref:`filters.optimalneighborhood`).
-  Enables computation of ``Density`` feature as well.
+  Enables computation of ``Density`` feature.
 [Default: false]

 .. _dimensionality: